 ECCI is home to a dynamic ecosystem of businesses, charities and public sector organisations.
-Here, we introduce all our supported startups so you can explore who they are and what they do.
+Here, we profile some of the start-ups we've supported over the years so you can explore who they are and what they do.

-Alterwaste, supported through the Climate-KIC Accelerator at ECCI, creates eco-friendly products out of industrial waste by-products.
-The company’s flagship product is a range of fully-compostable tableware made from eggshells.
+Alterwaste, supported through the EIT Climate-KIC Accelerator at ECCI, creates eco-friendly products out of industrial waste by-products.
+The company’s current foucus is a new material developed from eggshells.
 Director Martina Zupan aims to divert thousands of tonnes of shells from landfill each year and cut plastic use.

 BEECH PRODUCT SOLUTIONS

 This start-up aims to provide a cost-effective alternative to plastic food packaging with a biodegradable material made from food waste.
 It will use food waste from agriculture and retail to make PLA (polylactic acid) pellets for manufacturing.
 Founder John Sloan won a place on ECCI’s Greenhouse programme for early stage start-ups.

 Boxergy is a distributed energy management system, supported through ECCI’s EIT Climate-KIC Accelerator.
 It aggregates capacity from local heat pumps to provide heat and hot water at lower costs.
 Successful entrepreneur and Boxergy creator, Jim Laidlaw, wants to make a difference by encouraging the adoption of renewable power generation.

 This start-up turns fibre-rich waste material like paper cups and tetra paks into a new material, CreChar, that can be used in anaerobic digestion and horticulture.
 The company, founded by Dr Jan Mumme, was supported by ECCI’s Ideas Lab and is now on our EIT Climate-KIC Accelerator.